 For most of my career I have been a teacher of one sort or another.
 Like any other teacher, I am constantly on the lookout for tools, tips, tricks and resources I can use to keep my classes fresh and effective.
-I was looking for something special when I came across Shelley Vernon’s Fun Plays for Children Learning English.
+I was looking for something special when I came across Shelley Vernon’s Fun Plays for Children learning English.
 I had been away from the classroom for some time but I had witnessed a general decline in quality of English language teaching in Thailand and most certainly in the general standard of English and I wondered if theatre might be the remedy.

 In Thai culture, if it’s not sanook (fun), it isn’t worth doing.
 Conventional classroom teaching, even communicative teaching, tends not to reach a lot of Thai kids.
 On top of that, they have what Stephen Krashen calls a very high affective filter.
 In other words, they are scared to death to speak English.
 I had it in mind that theatre might be the way to go, but no resources.
 Enter stage left Shelley Vernon.

 A little thrashing around the Internet brought me to Fun ESL Plays for Children.
 Instead of the usual sales hype, Shelley’s page features a video clip of some students acting out one of the plays (Red, Yellow, Green).
-That’s pretty much all the convincing I needed but I downloaded the free play in any case (Ready, Steady, Go).
+That’s pretty much all the convincing I needed but I downloaded the Free_ESL_Play in any case (Ready, Steady, Go).
 I tried it out with a mixed group of 8-12 year olds and it worked like a charm.
 I clicked to order as soon as I got home and literally within minutes had a copy of the plays on my drive.

 There are 30 plays, each with a script and notes on language points and suggested props.
-There is a short introduction that addresses some of the common concerns teachers have expressed (Is it really ‘learning’?
+There is a short introduction that addresses some common concerns teachers have expressed (Is it really ‘learning’?
 How will I maintain control?
 Will there be enough time?) and a rationale for why using drama in the classroom is effective.
 Shelly is not alone here.
 In the course of my Internet searching I came across some serious academic and research support for this approach.
 Shelley includes a list of references in the book and I will add a few of my own at the end of this review.
 Following the introduction is a short section with some tips and advice on how to use the plays and you’re off!

 I have now tried a half a dozen of the plays.
 Kids in this age group (4-12) really do respond well (I thought the tea party would never end).
 Collecting the props presents no problem.
 You can find most of what you need around the house.
 The Robot head can be as simple as a shopping bag with holes cut for eyes.
 Kids this age don’t need much to kick start their imaginations.
 And I find these plays good for my own powers of imagination.
 Already I am adapting the plays and thinking of plots of my own.